-Awards in Mentoring Excellence - Masters & Doctoral
+Awards in Mentoring Excellence - Master's & Doctoral

-These competitive awards will recognize excellence in the mentoring of master’s and doctoral students.
+The Office of Graduate Studies is pleased to announce the third annual awards to recognize excellence in faculty mentoring of graduate students.
+These two competitive awards recognize excellence in the mentoring of master’s and doctoral students.
 Each award will include a stipend of $1,000.00.
-The awards will be made late in the spring 2016 semester.
-Applications may be submitted by faculty in all of American University’s academic units.
-All full-time faculty members are eligible to apply for consideration for either award.
+The awards will be made late in the spring 2017 semester.
+Applications may be submitted by faculty in all of American University’s academic units (CAS, KSB, SIS, SOC, SOE, SPA, SPExS and WCL).
+All full-time faculty members (tenure earning, tenured, and term) are eligible to apply for consideration for either award.

 For the Award for Excellence in Doctoral Student Mentoring, preference will be given to a faculty member who emphasizes research-related mentoring.
 For the Award for Excellence in Master’s Student Mentoring, applicants may emphasize either research mentoring or professional mentoring activities.

 Applicants are eligible to apply for one or both awards.
-For full consideration, applicants are requested to submit application materials no later than 5:00 PM, January 15, 2016, to Anita Brown at firstname.lastname@example.org.
+For full consideration, applicants are requested to submit application materials no later than 5:00 PM, January 16, 2017, to Anita Brown at firstname.lastname@example.org.

 The Office of the Provost provides competitive intramural research scholarships to doctoral students to support their dissertation research.
 The scholarships are managed by the Vice Provost for Research and Dean of Graduate Studies.
 Funds are available to doctoral graduate students who